 - German Red Strawberry

-And the list goes on and on.
+The list goes on and on.
 There are many variations of regular leaf tomato from color differences of green or green/blue hues to width and length of the leaf.
 Very narrow leaves are referred to as dissected, as they look as if a sawtooth has cut into them.
-Some varieties have heart-shaped leaves and some have droopy dissected foliage referred to as wispy droopy leaves.
+Some varieties have heart-shaped leaves, and some have droopy dissected foliage referred to as wispy droopy leaves.

 Along with regular basic tomato leaf types to be found are the potato leaf tomato varieties.
 Less common are those referred to as Rugose, which is a variation of regular and potato leaf tomatoes and has a darker green puckered leaf structure, as well as Angora, which has a hairy regular leaf.
 So, what is a potato leaf tomato?